marko7460/hyperautomation-docs/docs/Concepts/DeploymentJobs.md

 # Deployment Jobs

-The Deployment Jobs page in the Xoogify web application serves as a hub for users to monitor their deployment jobs across different environments and architectures.
+The Deployment Jobs page in the Hyper Cloud Automation web application serves as a hub for users to monitor their deployment jobs across different environments and architectures.
 This page provides detailed insights into each job's status, facilitating efficient tracking and troubleshooting.

 ## Page Layout and Features